niemal/uman/README.md

 # uman
 A hacky user manager, using a CSV format to store/load the database into/from a file.
-The idea is to create an abstract yet adaptive, as minimal as possible, user manager.
+The idea is to create an abstract yet adaptive, as minimal as possible, full-backend user manager.
+Handling user management under the actual server software might come in handy and *fast*.

 ## Examples
+Feel free to build the tests by `cd tests; go build` and play around yourself.

-A simple straight-forward abstract usage.
+A simple straight-forward abstract usage:
 ```go
 package main